 We will use information about a person to process their financial assessment.
-As well as the information provided by the person, we may also collect relevant information from the Department for Work and Pensions and Her Majesty's Revenue and Customs.
+As well as the information provided by the person, we may also collect

 A person's information is only shared with third parties where necessary and where the law allows it, specifically a person's information may be shared with partners in order to provide public services.
 The council are under a duty to protect public funds and may use any of the information provided for the prevention and detection of fraud.
 This may also include sharing information with other bodies that are responsible for auditing or administering public funds.